Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 I also used Montserrat script in the heading of the information is provided to have the heading with different text to have it stand out more.

 Navigation bar is fixed to the top as the page moves up and down where you can use the navigation bar anytime without having to scroll back up.
+The navigation bar changes to toggler with an toggler icon at 765px, which means any devices

 Social Media links in the footer with a simple color combination will help user with attractive eye catching icons which upon clicking will direct them to the blank page regarding there individual sites.